Travel.State.Gov > International Travel > Country Information > France International Travel Information

 Public Transportation: Paris has an extensive and efficient public transportation system.
 The interconnecting system of buses, subways, and commuter rails is comparable to or better than that found in major U.S. cities.
 Similar transportation systems are found in all major French cities.

 Between cities, France has extensive rail service, which is safe and reliable.
-High-speed rail links connect the major cities in France.
+High-speed rail connects the major cities in France.
 Many cities are also served by frequent air service.
 Traveling by train is safer than driving.

 See our road safety page for more information.
-Visit thewebsite of the French National Tourist Office’s and national authority responsible for road safety.
+Visit the website of the French National Tourist Office for specific information on French driver's permits, vehicle inspection, road tax, and mandatory insurance.
 See Embassy of France’s driving in France webpage for information on using U.S. driver’s licenses in France.

 Maritime Travel: Mariners planning travel to France should also check for U.S. maritime advisories and alerts.
 Information may also be posted to the U.S. Coast Guard homeport website, and the NGA broadcast warnings website (select “broadcast warnings.”)